-\textbf{Remark 1:} The complexity orders of the Ballot approach with Gaussian approximation and the recursive approach are $O\big(N^{2j-2})$ for $j\geq 2$ and $O\big((j+1) N^3\big)$ respectively.
-When $j\geq 3$, the recursive approach may have less computational complexity than the Ballot approach.
+\textbf{Remark 1:} We compare the complexity of the Ballot approach and the recursive approach.
+First, the standard Ballot approach contains factorial terms (e.g. $\binom{2k-x_1}{k-x_1}$ in eq.\eqref{eq:ballot}) that are of high computational burdens.
+Second, after Gaussian approximation of factorial terms, the Ballot approach has a complexity order $O(N^2)$ given the file size and the start-up threshold.
+The recursive approach has a complexity $O(N^3)$ for all combinations of initial start-up threshold $i$ and file size $n (1\leq i,n\leq N)$.
+Thus, the recursive approach has an overall smaller complexity than the Ballot approach.